 Overview

-OpenSprinkler can leverage online weather data to make daily adjustments to the station water time automatically.
-The data is retrieved from Darksky and is available for most locations in the world.
-Below we describe how to configure weather adjustment methods and settings.
+OpenSprinkler can leverage online weather data to automatically make daily adjustments to the station water time.
+The default weather data provider is Apple WeatherKit and it's available for locations worldwide.
+Below we describe configurations of weather adjustment methods and brief implementation details.

 Configuration

-From the homepage, go to Edit Options and then open the Weather and Sensors tab, shown below.
-The Weather Adjustment Method drop-down list shows several adjustment methods explained below.
+From the homepage, go to Edit Options and then click the Weather and Sensors tab, shown below.
+The Weather Adjustment Method drop-down list shows several adjustment methods.
 Each method has associated parameters which you need to set appropriately.

 • The default method is Manual, which means you can manually set a watering percentage (the acceptable range is 0% to 250%).
-If a sprinkler program is set to 'Use Weather Adjustment', then when it starts, the programmed water time will be scaled by the watering percentage to determine the actual water time for each zone.
+If a program is set to 'Use Weather Adjustment', then when it starts, the programmed water time will be scaled by the current watering percentage.
+For example, if a program sets zone 1 to water for 60 minutes, and Use Weather Adjustment is turned on for this program, then when the program starts, if the current watering percentage is 50%, zone 1 will actually water for 30 minutes.
+Similarly, if the current watering percentage is 125%, then zone 1 will actually water for 75 minutes.

-• The Zimmerman method is one of the methods that will determine watering percentage automatically from online weather data, specifically the temperature, humidity, and precipitation of your location.
-When this method is selected, the % Watering input will be disabled, indicating this percentage is now being automatically calculated.
+• The Zimmerman method is determines watering percentage automatically from online weather data, specifically using the temperature, humidity, and precipitation of your location.
+When this method is selected, the % Watering input will be disabled, indicating this percentage is now being calculated automatically.
 Details about the Zimmerman method and related options are explained below.

 • The Auto Rain Delay method uses online weather forecast data to automatically determine a rain delay time period.
 The more precipitation the longer the rain delay time.
 This method does NOT affect the watering percentage.